THE-3SAVIOUR/AIML-Projects/README.md

 # AIML-Projects
-A List of AI And Machine Learning Projects for pre Deelopers.
+A List of AI And Machine Learning Projects for pre Developers.